aurora-opensource/au/docs/troubleshooting.md

 # Troubleshooting Guide

-How do you interpret compiler errors from Au?
 This page is a guide to the most commonly encountered types of error, what they mean, and how to fix them.

 The intended use case is to help you interpret an _actual error in your code_, at the point where you encounter it.
-To use this page, copy some relevant snippets from your compiler error, and then search the text of this page using `Ctrl-F`.
+To use this page, copy some relevant snippets from your compiler error, and then search the text of this page using your browser's Find function.

 !!! tip
-    To help your chances in finding what you're looking for, we include full compiler errors from both gcc and clang, inline with the text.
+    To improve your chances of finding what you're looking for, we include full compiler errors from both gcc and clang, inline with the text.
 Naturally, this makes this page very long, so it's not meant to be read straight through.
-Stick with the `Ctrl-F` route.
+Stick with your browser's Find function.

+Each section below lists one category of compiler error you might encounter when using the library.
+It explains what it means and how to solve it, and gives specific snippets of erroneous code, along with the compiler errors that each would yield.

 ## Private constructor

-**Meaning:**  This is the "classic" error the units library aims to prevent.
-It means you passed a raw numeric value to an interface that expected a Quantity.
+**Meaning:**  This means you passed a raw numeric value to an interface that expected a Quantity.
+It's the "classic" error the units library aims to prevent.

 **Solution:** Call the appropriate Quantity maker: instead of passing `x`, pass `meters(x)`, `(kilo(meters) / hour)(x)`, etc.

 !!! note
-    Every other units library lets you construct its Quantity types from raw numeric values; it just makes that constructor explicit.
+    Every other major units library lets you construct its Quantity types from raw numeric values;
+    it just makes that constructor explicit.
 Au goes further, and makes this constructor private.
     The reason is to preserve unit safety at all callsites.
 We can't know whether you made an alias that doesn't name the unit.
 For example, if you want everybody to measure lengths in `Meters` in your codebase, you might provide a common alias like this: